Skip to main content

 3 mentions Positive Neutral Negative

-Users criticize the game's monetization as overly aggressive and exploitative, describing it as a cash grab by a difficult developer who prioritizes profit over fair gameplay.
+Users criticize the game's monetization as a cash grab by a difficult developer who prioritizes profit over fair content, refusing to chart maps while demanding payment.

 • “From someone who has played Rhythia and SS on Roblox for many years, this game is simply a cash grab from a scummy developer.”

-• “He won't chart a single map, yet demands monetization; he's extremely hard to work with.”
+• “He won't chart a singular map, yet demands monetization; he's extremely hard to work with.”

 • “Cash grab.”